Maryland

 Related Legislation

-SB0228 bill to establish a Commission on Universal Health Care which would be required to develop a plan to establish UHC through Single Payer on or before Jan 1, 2023.
-Introduced by Senator Pinsky.
+SB0228 Bill to establish a Commission on Universal Health Care which would be required to develop a plan to establish UHC through Single Payer on or before Oct.
+1, 2028 (interim report, June 1, 2027).
+Would stay in effect for 4 years.
 (Note: this is not a SP plan, but perhaps a precursor to one.) http://mgaleg.maryland.gov/mgawebsite/Legislation/Details/SB0228?ys=2020RS

 Obstacles to state-based SP in the current context